react-bootstrap/react-bootstrap/README.md

 ## Docs

-See the [documentation][documentation] with live editable examples as well as docs.
+See the [documentation][documentation] with live editable examples and API documention.

-To find the documentation for the latest Bootstrap 3 compatible release, check out: https://react-bootstrap.github.io/
+To find the documentation for the latest Bootstrap 3 compatible release, [go here](https://5c507d49471426000887a6a7--react-bootstrap.netlify.com/).

 ### Migrating from Bootstrap 3 to Bootstrap 4